 The second exercise you’ll have to do is piriformis training.
 With this exercise, you’ll train all the muscles in your buttocks area.

 Training your piriformis muscle is necessary because it’s often an overuse injury.
-This means that you’re asking more from your piriformis muscle then it can deliver.
-When you don’t increase its performance level, the imbalance between what you ask and what your piriformis can deliver remains.
-This means that the pain will remain as well.
+You’re asking more from your piriformis muscle then it can deliver.
+When you don’t increase its performance level, the imbalance between what you ask and what your piriformis can provide remains.
+That’s why the pain will remain as well.

 In the video below, I’ll show you how you can train your piriformis muscle.
 Training the muscle will restore the balance which will lead to your recovery in the end.